idirlab/LLMTaxo/README.md

 `python build_taxonomy.py`

 ### GPT Evaluation
-Use GPT-4 to evaluate the quality of claim-topic pairs.
+Use GPT-4 to evaluate the quality of taxonomy and claim-topic pairs.

 `python gpt_evaluation.py`